Employers will get direct input into the B.C. government’s new education strategy

 to ensure it meets the needs of organizations.

 that the federal government’s labour market statistics were inaccurate because it included data from websites such as Kijiji.
 The new numbers indicate a job vacancy rate of 1.5%, down from 4%.

-B.C. labour minister Shirley Bond said the provincial government wanted to avoid any confusion by relying on its own figures, which will play a crucial role in determining where education resources
+B.C. labour minister Shirley Bond said the provincial government wanted to avoid any confusion by relying on its own figures, which will play a crucial role in determining where education resources are targeted.

 “We are going to have our own database in British Columbia for the projects that are developed here in our province,” Ms. Bond said.